outsmartchad/solana-trading-cli/src/Trading_dev/grpc-copy-bot/README.md

 ## Limitations
 - It only works on raydium swap transactions now.
-- It uses SOL for settlement, buy using SOL and sell for SOL.
+- It uses WSOL for settlement, buy using WSOL and sell for WSOL.

 ## Prerequisites